Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Introduction

 We complement our theoretical results by a series of simulations.
-As outlined above, our theoretical findings consider the limit case for growing arrival rates.
-However, the error terms vanish at rapid rates and the simulations also confirm our results for a rather small arrival rate indicating their robustness.
+As discussed before, our theoretical findings consider the limit case for growing arrival rates.
+However, the error terms vanish at rapid rates.
+Additionally, our simulations confirm our results for a rather small arrival rate indicating their robustness.
 Moreover, we test further specifications of the greedy algorithm.
-In both of our algorithms, the decision to form a matching is done by selecting a partner uniformly at random among the possible matches.
-This already yields approximately optimal results as our lower bounds for the performance of any greedy algorithm show.
-On the other hand, we perform simulations for the case of a tie-breaking in favor of partners that have the smallest remaining sojourn, finding that this still yields a small improvement.
-Interestingly, our simulations provide evidence that the loss of the greedy mechanism and the patient mechanism are identical under a constant departure time.
-In a concluding section, we shed light on theoretical reasons for this observation.
-There, we also discuss extensions of our work to the case of heterogeneous agents.
+In both of our algorithms, the decision to match a pair is done by selecting a compatible partner uniformly at random.
+This simple heuristics is enough to prove our guarantees.
+We perform simulations for the case of a tie-breaking in favor of partners that have the smallest remaining sojourn, finding that this still yields a small improvement.
+Additionally, our simulations demonstrate a surprising phenomenon: under a constant \dtimename, the expected loss of the greedy mechanism and patient algorithms seem to be identical.
+In \Cref{sec:conclusion}, we shed light on theoretical reasons for this observation.
+In this section, we also discuss extensions of our work to the case of heterogeneous agents.

 On the technical side, we develop novel techniques to obtain our results.
-While most of the existing literature heavily relies on a steady state analysis of the pool size \citep[in particular][]{ALG20a,AAGK17a,ANS22a}, this quantity is not Markovian for general departure distributions, and we do not make use of a stationary distribution inherent to our process.
+While most of the existing literature relies on a steady state analysis of the pool size \citep[in particular][]{ALG20a,AAGK17a,ANS22a}, this quantity is not Markovian for general sojourn distributions, and we do not make use of a stationary distribution inherent to our process.
 Instead, we perform a detour by a careful direct analysis obtaining uniform bounds over time for the pool size which in turn lead to bounds for the loss.
-Similarly, our analysis of the patient algorithm demands new techniques and our key idea is a case analysis for the near past of a fixed point in time, performing a comparison of the critical case with an urn model.